National Gymnastics Arena

 The National Gymnastics Arena is an indoor arena in Baku, Azerbaijan.
 The venue is mainly used for gymnastics.

 Overview

-National Gymnastics Arena in Baku, Azerbaijan was designed by Broadway Malyan.
-PASHA Construction (PASHA Holding) appointed Broadway Malyan to develop the arena from start to finish after winning a competition to design the scheme in 2011.
+National Gymnastics Arena in Baku, Azerbaijan was designed by Broadway Malyan and sport specialist BDP Pattern.
+PASHA Construction (PASHA Holding) appointed Broadway Malyan and sport specialist BDP Pattern to develop the arena from start to finish after winning a competition to design the scheme in 2011.
 The construction of the NGA started in August 2009, and was inaugurated in April 2014.
 The arena has capacity of 5,000–9,000 seats depending on the event conducting.

 Airdome

-The NGA has an additional training hall - Airdome, which was constructed in the south part of the arena on an area of 6000 m².
+The NGA has an additional training hall - Airdome, which was constructed in the south part of the arena on an area of 6000 m2.
 The dome is kept inflated by ventilators creating internal pressure.

 Events

 The arena hosted several events of different types of sports as following: